Vulnerability in Relationships

 Is your relationship struggling, failing to provide comfort, continually marching through the same unhealthy cycle?
 You are not alone.
-We expect a lot from close relationships.
-The world can be scary, combining resources with others makes the unmanageable manageable.
+We expect a lot from our close relationships.
+The world can be scary, combining resources with others can lighten the load, making the unmanageable manageable.
 Though our evolutionary history, those that learned to work within a group survived; those who failed often suffered and died.
-Imprinted in our DNA is a desire for social connections.
+Imprinted in our DNA is written laws that pushes for social connections.
 When connections are frustrated, we hurt.

 Intimacy: An emotional and physical closeness with another person built around openness and trust.
 Intimacy provides the psychological need for acceptance, attachment and affection, allowing safe expression of emotion.

-"If my partner would just change ______ then we would have a loving relationship and we would be happy."
+"If my partner would just change ______ then everything would be okay, and we would be happy."

-As the victim, we interpret our partner's insensitivities as demeaning.
-The victim mentality frees responsibility of taking effective action.
-Instead of action, the partner becomes the focus, manipulation the game, and hurtful separation the result.
+As the labeled victim, we interpret our partner's insensitivities as demeaning.
+The victim attitude releases responsibility to examine ourselves.
+Instead of personal action (where we have control), we focus on the partner (where we have no control).
+Manipulation becomes the game, and hurtful separation the outcome.